auth0/docs/articles/rules/guides/redirect.md

 ## Progressive profiling example

-You can use redirect rules to collect additional information for a user's profile, otherwise known as [progressive profiling].
-There are often two types of information you want to collect:
+You can use redirect rules to collect additional information for a user's profile, otherwise known as [progressive profiling](/users/concepts/overview-progressive-profiling).

-* Core information that was missing during the actual sign-up (like first and last name)
-* Additional first-party data that you'd like to collect progressively (like the user's birthday)

-This sample shows how to collect both kinds of data.
-First, it will prompt the user for their first and last name (but only if they didn't sign up using a social provider that already provided it):
+This example prompts the user for their first and last name (but only if they didn't sign up using a social provider that already provided it):

 ![Core Fields](/media/articles/rules/core-fields.png)

-After the user's third login, it will prompt the user for their birthday:
+After the user's second login, it prompts the user for their birthday:

 ![Birthday](/media/articles/rules/birthday.png)

-The user profile website is hosted using a [Webtask](https://webtask.io/) that you can easily modify and provision and use in your webtask tenant.
+The user profile website is hosted using a [Webtask](https://webtask.io/) that you can  modify, provision, and use in your webtask tenant.

 ::: note
 Tenants created after July 16, 2018 will not have access to the underlying Auth0 Webtask Sandbox via the Webtask CLI.
 Please contact Auth0 at sales@auth0.com to request access.
+Using webtasks is just one way of implementing and deploying the Update Profile Webpage.
+Any HTTP server that provided the same behavior will suffice.
 :::

 The `redirect-to-update-profile-website` rule checks to see if the user profile is missing any required fields.
-If so, it will perform a redirect to the external Update Profile Website.
+If so, it performs a redirect to the external **Update Profile Website**.
 In this example the website is hosted as a webtask: `update-profile-website`.
 However, it could be hosted anywhere, like Heroku.
 When the redirect is performed, the required field names are passed via a self-signed JWT.

 ::: note
 If a user signs in with a Database Connection identity, then the `redirect-to-update-profile-website` rule will generate a prompt for first and last name.
 However, if they use a social connection (e.g., Google) then chances are those fields will aleady exist in the identity provider attributes, so no prompt will be necessary.